bonolo2s/Gratitude-Journal/README.md

 2. **API Integration**: The app communicates with a backend server for storing and retrieving journal entries.
 3. **JSON**: JSON is used for data interchange between the frontend and the backend.
 4. **Scoped Styling**: Styles are scoped to individual components, preventing unwanted side effects in other parts of the application.
+5. **CRUD Operations**: Users can journal about their gratitudes, anticipations and accomplishments